Get free quotes from up to 5 payroll solution suppliers!

 Aligns with Business Cycle

-A notable benefit of semi-monthly pay is that it aligns with the business' cycle.
+A notable benefit of this pay frequency option is that it aligns with the business cycle.
 Since employees get paid around the same time as the business makes money, it is easier to pay them on time.

 Not Suitable for Hourly Employees